 Reduce your hours

-We have always simply shut off bookings between 11am and 4pm during a heat wave.
+We have always simply shut off bookings completely between from mid-morning to early evening during a heat wave.
 Even outside of these hours it can be hot but often the morning dew or an evening breeze can take the edge off.

 Extend Your Opening Hours